AlexSzen/SeisSavanna/README.md

 - 'dset_allspec_150' containing animal signals from 10 different species, up to 150m distance.
 This is the dataset we are using in the codes included here.
 - 'dset_elbeh_150' containing elephant signals up to 150m distance, annotated either for running or walking.
 - 'dset_rumbles_60' containing elephant rumbles and elephant locomotion up to 60m distance.

+Please cite the paper if you're using the datasets.

 ## How to work with Docker